SrinjayMitra/CricketQuiz/README.md

 # CricketQuiz
-A Quiz App that gives you 15 random cricket questions and gives you the result based on your IQ and the number o correct answers.
+This is a quiz application that presents 15 cricket-related questions randomly and determines your score based on your intelligence quotient and the number of correct responses.